Stego-Punk-Lab/cchttpd/README.md

 2. If you need some BSD-licensed PCAP parser in a pipeline where GPL code is not allowed and you cannot use `tshark`, `wireshark` etc., you can use ccHTTPd.

+3. You have some C code but want to attach the code to some web backend (can simply be done through ccHTTPd's *libcwdev*)

 ### Example

 Here is some easy example of using the PCAP module: